vespa-engine/sample-apps/vespa-cloud/vespa-documentation-search/access-log-lambda/README.md

 for how to set up relevant keys.

-### Set endpoint and public certificate
+### Set endpoint, public certificate and bucket name
-In [index.js](index.js), set **vespaEndpoint** to the endpoint of the Vespa application where queries should be fed and set *publicCert* to the public certificate of the same Vespa application.
+In [index.js](index.js), set **vespaEndpoint** to the endpoint of the Vespa application where queries should be fed, set *publicCert* to the public certificate of the same Vespa application and set *Bucket* to the name of the bucket where the access logs are stored.

 ### Create lambda function